July 6, 2026

 AiPS by Phantasma Labs takes a fundamentally different approach from the APS systems in this guide.
 Rather than encoding planner-defined optimization rules into a finite capacity model, it uses reinforcement learning: the AI trains inside a digital simulation of the factory, running millions of scenarios to develop a scheduling policy it then applies live.
 Customers select which KPIs to optimize for — setup times, due dates, throughput — and the AI learns how to optimize for them.
 No rule definition, no parameter configuration, no consultant setup of scheduling logic required.
 Plans are generated in under five seconds, and plan changes due to rush orders, machine breakdowns, or absent operators are handled without a manual trigger or rule reconfiguration.
 Deployment takes four to six weeks.

 PlanetTogether is a dedicated APS platform for discrete and process manufacturing.
 Its two standout features are one of the broadest native ERP integration portfolios on this list and scenario-based planning that lets planners build and compare multiple scheduling alternatives before committing to a plan.
-When a plan needs to change, a planner opens the tool, models the adjustment, evaluates the downstream impact across the full schedule, and accepts a new version — a deliberate, planner-driven process.
+When a plan needs to change, a planner opens the tool, models the adjustment, evaluates the downstream impact across the full schedule, and accepts a new version.
 That what-if capability is useful in environments with frequent order priority changes, as consequences are visible before the schedule is locked in.
 PlanetTogether covers both discrete and process manufacturing, which is a wider scope than most dedicated APS tools.

 When to consider: When you need the broadest ERP integration portfolio and scenario-based planning across discrete and process manufacturing.